Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Introduction

+The second contribution makes such a measurement realistic: systematic uncertainties must be profiled, and profiling a functional target is qualitatively different from the scalar case.
+In a standard fit one scans the parameter of interest and, at each value, maximizes the likelihood over the nuisance parameters; a distribution cannot be scanned in this way.
+We instead exploit the symmetry of the profiling operation and swap the roles of the parameters, learning the best-fit transformation as a function of the nuisances and propagating their data-constrained variation into the measurement.
+Establishing that this inverted construction is a genuine profiling of systematic uncertainties, and making it computationally tractable, is a central methodological contribution of this work; the precise formulation is given in Section~\ref{sec:systematics}.

+Making this profiling tractable rests on two ingredients.
+To model systematic effects we adopt the \emph{Factorizable Normalizing Flows} (FNF) of Ref.~\cite{Valsecchi:2026fnf}, which structurally decompose the probability density into a nominal component and learnable, invertible deformations, capturing continuous high-dimensional systematic variations with a cost that scales linearly, rather than exponentially, with the number of nuisance parameters.
+On top of this we introduce an \textbf{amortized optimization strategy} that learns the response of the likelihood to the nuisance parameters across their whole range in a single training, replacing the repeated fits of a conventional profiling scan with a one-time upfront cost.

+The third contribution addresses the statistical uncertainty of the measurement itself.
+Because the Distribution of Interest is a neural network fitted to a finite dataset, the learned transformation would fluctuate if the measurement were repeated on independent data; since the transformation is itself the result, this finite-sample variability is a genuine statistical uncertainty that must be propagated alongside the systematic one.
+We capture it with a \textbf{Poisson-bootstrap ensemble} of the fit, whose spread samples the statistical fluctuation of the learned map, and combine it with the systematic profiling through an \textbf{ensemble-averaged (bagged) likelihood}.
+The measurement therefore delivers a complete statistical-plus-systematic uncertainty budget for a functional, neural-network target, obtained within a single unbinned likelihood rather than assembled by hand after the fit.

 This paper is structured as follows: Section~\ref{sec:formulation} details the mathematical formulation, modelling probability densities with Normalizing Flows and defining the DoI framework.
-Section~\ref{sec:systematics} introduces Factorizable Normalizing Flows for systematic handling and the amortized profiling strategy.
+Section~\ref{sec:systematics} recalls the Factorizable Normalizing Flows of Ref.~\cite{Valsecchi:2026fnf} for systematic handling, introduces the amortized profiling strategy, and develops the Poisson-bootstrap propagation of the statistical uncertainty of the learned transformation.
 In Section~\ref{sec:experiments}, we validate the method on a synthetic physics dataset with multiple systematic sources.
 Finally, Section~\ref{sec:discussion} discusses the outlook and potential applications of this framework in real-world HEP analyses.